andrew-t/notion-calendar/README.md

 # Contributing

-I made this just for myself so there's a bunch of stuff it can't do because I don't need it, such as proper security, pulling in the page body or support multiple databases.
+I made this just for myself so there's a bunch of stuff it can't do because I don't need it, such as proper security, handling the API rate limits, pulling in the page body or support multiple databases.
 Feel free to add it and make a pull request.
 There's no process.
 Just be sensible.